Skip to main content

 During regular business hours (8 am to 5 pm) you can either call us: 817-257-7856 or come in: The ID Center is located on the second floor of the Brown-Lupton University Union across from the south staircase.

-Those charges are not reflected in the ID software.
+Note: Printing charges are not displayed in the ID management system.

 The TCU ID Center does not handle football admissions.